 IN WITNESS WHEREOF, the parties hereto have executed this Agreement as of the Effective Date defined herein.
-The Effective Date is defined as the date signed by the Director of Construction on behalf of South Carolina Department of Transportation.
+The Effective Date is defined as the date signed by the Director of Alternative Delivery on behalf of South Carolina Department of Transportation.

 Witnesses: SOUTH CAROLINA DEPARTMENT OF TRANSPORATION

 By:

-Director of Construction

 Date: Recommended:

 Jennifer Taylor Contract Administrator

 Witnesses: CONTRACTOR

 Name of Contractor

 By:

 Its: